luyaohan1001/raspberrypi-4b/drivers/helloworld-chardriver/NOTES.md

 - LAB 4.1: "helloworld character" module -
 Linux systems in general traditionally used a static device creation method, whereby a great number of device nodes were created under /dev (sometimes literally thousands of nodes), regardless of whether or not the corresponding hardware devices actually existed.
 This was typically done via a MAKEDEV script, which contains a number of calls to the mknod program with the relevant major and minor device numbers for every possible device that might exist in the world.

 This is not the right approach to create device nodes nowadays, as you have to create a block or character device file entry manually and associate it with the device, as shown in the Raspberry Pi ́s terminal command line below:

   $ mknod /dev/mydev c 202 108

+We will develop this driver using the static method, purely for education purposes.

 Despite all this, you will develop your next driver using this static method, purely for educational purposes, and you will see in the few next drivers a better way to create the device nodes by using devtmpfs and the miscellaneous framework.